 Applicants are required to identify a supervisor on the online application.
 The UQ Business School requests all applicants to not make direct contact with academic staff prior to making an application.
 The UQ Business School endeavours to match applicants with a supervisor after an application has been submitted and assessed for eligibility to help streamline the administration process.
 To identify a supervisor at the School you may wish to work with please review the UQBS staff directory and/or the UQ Researchers website.

 When completing the online application, please enter the name of a supervisor you are interested in working with in the “Supervisor’s Name” box.
 Once your application is received, the UQ Business School will contact this individual on your behalf to see if they are available to supervise you.
 If the proposed supervisor is not available, the UQ Business School will circulate your application to other academics at the school that have similar interests.

-If you are unsure which academic you would like to work with, please place the name of the UQ Business School Research Director, Professor Robert Faff, in the ‘Supervisor’s Name” box on the online application, to proceed.
+If you are unsure which academic you would like to work with, please place the name of the RHD Program Leader, Professor David Smith, in the ‘Supervisor’s Name” box on the online application, to proceed.
 Once your application is received, the UQ Business School will identify your area of interest and circulate your application to relevant academics at the school.

-At The UQ Business School we ask applicants to submit a two-page research "pitch" and a separate extended abstract – both relating to their proposed thesis topic.
-These two items are used by the UQ Business School to:
+At UQ Business School we ask applicants to submit an extended abstract (1000-1500 words) – relating to their proposed thesis topic.
+The extended abstract is used by UQ Business School to: